Discriminative Models Can Still Outperform Generative Models in Aspect Based Sentiment Analysis: Models

-For the discriminative model, we consider the SPAN-BERT model \cite{hu-etal-2019-open} which is a state-of-the-art model that uses a BERT transformer.
-It has a good performance in mono-lingual in-domain datasets, and has been used as a baseline for the generative model released by \citet{zhang-etal-2021-towards-generative}.
-The model extracts spans (continuous spans of text) for multiple target aspect terms using a decoder heuristic and then classifies their polarities using contextualised span representations.
-The discriminative and generative models referenced above use transformers trained solely on English, so we need to modify them before training on other languages.
-To make our experiments consistent, we use multilingual versions of the base transformers.
-For the generative model, we use the multilingual T5 (mT5-base) model (huggingface implementation\footnote{\url{https://huggingface.co/transformers/model_doc/mt5.html}}).
-For the SPAN-BERT model, we use the multilingual BERT model from Google\footnote{\url{https://github.com/google-research/bert/blob/master/multilingual.md}}.
+We perform experiments on two generative and one discriminative ABSA model.
+We contrast the generative and discriminative ABSA paradigms by considering a representative model for each, which shows state-of-the-art performance.
+We also consider a generative model constrained to generate aspects from the input sentence.

-In order to understand the performance of both models, we set two baselines: mono-lingual in-domain, and a random selection baseline.
-In the mono-lingual in-domain, we train each model on each dataset to define the theoretical performance ceiling.
-The random baseline will allow us to see if our cross-lingual or domain results are better than chance.
-In the random baseline, we have the model pick aspect words from the text (excluding stop words), and their polarities at random.
-For further details refer to Appendix \ref{random-baseline-details}. \dhruv{For consistency of results, we apply the same data normalization steps for both models.
-Appendix \ref{apndx:preprocessing} gives details of the normalization and matching process.}
+\textbf{1) SPAN-MBERT Discriminative model}: we considered SPAN-BERT \cite{hu-etal-2019-open}, which is a state-of-the-art ABSA model that uses a BERT transformer.
+It has good performance on English mono-lingual in-domain datasets, and has been used as a baseline for generative models \cite{yan-etal-2021-unified}.
+The model extracts continuous spans of text for multiple target aspect terms and classifies their polarities using contextualised span representations.
+To use this model in cross-lingual settings, we replace its encoder with a multilingual BERT model.
+We call this methodology - "SPAN-MBERT".